 There is a command.
 We are to take advantage of the access we have to God because our salvation rests, or lies, within that access.

 Following the typology of the Old Covenant and the elucidation by Peter and Paul, we are seen as part of the temple.
 We are also seen as having access to God through Jesus Christ because we have been sanctified or consecrated to the office of priest, but we have not yet seen a great deal of what is required of us.

 Peter said that we are a holy priesthood, to offer up spiritual sacrifices to God, acceptable by Jesus Christ.
 That is what qualifies our sacrifices as being acceptable before God.
 There are spiritual sacrifices required and expected, because that is what God has empowered us by His spirit to do, and that is a function we must carry out.

 Our most vivid understanding of what a priest did was that he killed animals.
-He cut them up, and then he burned them either upon the brazen altar, or outside the camp on the ground if it happened to be a sin offering.
+He cut them up, and then he burned them either upon the brazen altar, or outside the camp, if it happened to be a sin offering.
 Now we are not required to do that, but we are required to do something much more difficult and painful.